-Any time you look at before-and-after photos of a veneers procedure, it almost looks like you’re seeing two completely different smiles.
+Any time you look at before-and-after photos of a dental veneer procedure, it almost looks like you’re seeing two completely different smiles.
 One will usually be gapped, crowded, or stained, while the other is perfectly aligned and white.

 Most dentists will allow you to preview a “before and after” of your veneers before the treatment actually starts.
 They call this a “wax-up” or “digital smile design”, depending on their practice methods and technology available.
 When you have a feel for what the outcome will look like, you can make modifications or tweaks to the design before your permanent veneers are made in the lab.
-In some cases, you can even try them on temporarily to get your family/friend’s input.
-Digital options are similar, providing a virtual mock-up that you can print/email/share it with other people to get their input before the procedure is booked.
+In some cases, you can even try them on temporarily veneers to get your family/friend’s input.
+Digital options are similar, providing a virtual mock-up that you can print/email/share it with other people to get their input before the cosmetic dental procedures are booked.